 We will address your low back pain utilizing the following methods:

 - Specific and gentle chiropractic adjustments to provide fast and effective pain relief.

-- Massage therapy can be prescribed to loosen the tight and tender muscles.
+- Massage therapy to loosen tight and tender muscles

-- Cold laser therapy can be used to reduce inflammation and pain.
+- Cold laser therapy to reduce inflammation and pain and promote healing

-- Natural herbal and nutritional supplements assist in reducing both pain and inflammation.
+- Natural herbal and nutritional supplements to assist in reducing pain and inflammation

-Thousands of satisfied patients in the Seattle area have benefited from this combination of conservative care for their lower back pain.
+- Thousands of patients in the Seattle area have benefited from this combination of conservative care for their lower back pain.
 You can too!